org-tigris-jsapar/jsapar/docs/basics.md

 The supplied line consumer is the class that gets called for each line that is parsed.
 ## Consumer gets called for each line
 For very large data sources there can be a problem to build the complete `org.jsapar.model.Document` in the memory before further processing.
-It may simply take up to much memory.
+It may simply take up too much memory.
 There are other situations where you may prefer to handle one line at a time instead of getting all lines in a `Document` when parsing is complete.

 All parsers in this library requires that you provide a `java.util.function.Consumer<Line>` while parsing.